 Are we ready for the effects of Climate Change?
 The short answer to this question is as resounding ‘No.’ For two years, I’ve been an outspoken advocate for the City of Marquette signing the Paris Accord Agreements [goo.gl/jctPfG].
 Trump withdrew.
 Our mayor rejected it.
 This is a city issue.
 I support climatologists and environmental groups who say we need to mitigate, prepare, and adapt.

-I support the City of Marquette signing the Paris Accord agreement.
+I support the City of Marquette signing the Paris Accord agreement and a city-specific Environmental Bill of Rights.

 Read my article in NMU’s North Wind.